Current fluctuations in nonequilibrium open quantum systems beyond weak coupling: a reaction coordinate approach: Introduction

-In this work, we employ the RC mapping to investigate the fluctuations of currents sustaining a nonequilibrium steady-state (NESS) beyond the weak-coupling regime.
+{In contrast to Ref.~\cite{Shubrook_2025} which examines transient equilibration process through Redfield dynamics,} we employ the RC mapping to investigate the fluctuations of currents sustaining a nonequilibrium steady state (NESS) beyond the weak-coupling regime.
 We consider a minimal model of a two-level system (qubit) driven by a coherent field and dissipating energy into a structured bosonic reservoir with a peaked spectral density (Sec.~\ref{sec:setup}), which can be mapped onto a dissipative Jaynes-Cummings model via the RC mapping (Sec.~\ref{sec:RC}).
-We work within the rotating-wave approximation (RWA), which limits our study to moderate coupling strengths that are nonetheless well beyond the validity of the standard weak-coupling master equation.
+Here, we work within the rotating-wave approximation (RWA), which limits our study to moderate coupling strengths that are nonetheless well beyond the validity of the standard weak-coupling master equation.
 In this approximation, heat is transferred via the exchange of excitations (quanta) whose total number is conserved, and we therefore focus on the full counting statistics of this excitation current, as described in Sec.~\ref{sec:fcs}.